-On the right side you will find a crank handle which you turn to operate the rotating disc housed under the tank.
-The spread isn’t overly far (1-3 metres depending on the crank speed I would guess), but it isn’t meant to be, and what it does do very well is distribute it nice and evenly in all directions (except backwards of course).
+On the right side, you will find a crank handle which you turn to operate the rotating disc housed under the tank.
+The spread isn’t overly far (1-3 metres depending on the crank speed I would guess), but it isn’t meant to be, and what it does do very well is distribute it nice and evenly in all directions (except backward of course).

 And it’s not only fertiliser that can be used with this spreader.
 You can also use it for distributing road salt on your drive and path in winter, for spreading seeds, and even sand.